01 of 07

 The Old-Fashioned Reamer for Juicing Citrus

 This funky looking gadget is a citrus reamer and it is another option for juicing.
-It is not used often in the bar because it often requires the straining of seeds and pulp and is rather messy in comparison to the squeezer.
+It is not used often in the bar because it often requires you to strain the seeds and pulp.
+It's also rather messy in comparison to the squeezer.
 However, it is cheap and if it is all you have, it does the trick.

 To Juice Citrus with a Reamer